Currently Closed again….The “New” Fort in Town – Fortín San Gerónimo

 Details

-You can get more information, and check their schedule on their Facebook page or on their Amigos del Fortín San Jerónimo web site.
+You can see what this great group did with the fort when they were given the opportunity on their Facebook page or on their Amigos del Fortín San Jerónimo web site.

 The fort is a little tricky to find.
 It is to the east of the Caribe Hilton.
 Park in the Playa Escambron parking lot (or in the park across the street).
 Walk toward the Caribe Hilton, and go between the back of the Hilton (on your left) and the parking deck (on your right).
 Once you get to the water, walk to the left (the Caribe will be on your left and the water will be on your right).
 You’ll see the fort ahead, to the right.